 You will also have the ability to sign in on www.WGT.com and other devices.

 If your account has been saved, simply sign back in with your username and password.

-If your account has not been saved, choose SIGN IN and select the HELP button at the bottom.
+If your account has not been saved (mobile devices), choose SIGN IN then tap the HELP button at the bottom.